Introduction to 3/1 ARM Mortgages

 How 3/1 ARM Rates Stack Up Against Other Mortgage Rates

 The initial mortgage rates associated with 3/1 ARMs are usually lower than those offered for fixed-rate mortgages.
-But after the 36-month introductory period comes to an end, homeowners with 3/1 ARMs can get stuck with interest rates that are as much as 6% higher than their initial rates.
+But after the 36-month introductory period comes to an end, homeowners with 3/1 ARMs can get stuck with interest rates that are a few percentage points higher than their initial rates.

 If you have a fixed-rate mortgage, such as a 30-year fixed-rate home loan, your interest rate and mortgage payment will always remain the same.
 But if you have a hybrid mortgage loan like a 3/1 ARM, your mortgage payments could drastically change every year once the three-year introductory period is over.